olashlool/Async-Inn/README.md

   - POST: api/Amenities - Create a new amenity
   - DELETE: api/Amenities/{id} - Delete an amenity by ID

+- ### Identity Routes:
+  - /Register - Let's you add new user objects to the database
+  - /Login - Retrieves a user inputed object

 ## ERD Diagram
 ![ERD Diagram](assets/async-inn-erd.png)
 ## Explanation of ERD Diagram